farahabdi/tomb-raider/README.md

 * yarn build

 ## Deployment
-* do a build manually
+* do a build manually - commit
 * push master branch to the remote server (managed via Dokku)

-(not worth setting up proper CI for this project as its so transitory)
+(Not worth setting up proper CI for this project as its so transitory.
+We wouldn't normally commit build branches but quick and dirty for this is ok - this thing will only be live for a month!).